Simon Mann (racing driver): LMGTE career

 Having made his LMGTE debut at the 6 Hours of Monza in 2021, Mann moved into the FIA World Endurance Championship the subsequent year, pairing up with Vilander and bronze-ranked Christoph Ulrich in AF Corse's LMGTE Am lineup.
 The outfit performed unremarkably, taking a best finish of seventh and ending up 11th in the teams' standings.

 Mann scored a podium in the Asian Le Mans Series at the start of 2023 before embarking on another season in the WEC, this time driving alongside Ulysse de Pauw and a rotating door of amateur drivers in the third seat.
-Their campaign started off well, as the #21 crew took fourth place at Sebring and finished fifth in Portimão.
+Their campaign started off well, as the No. 21 crew took fourth place at Sebring and finished fifth in Portimão.
 However, an early crash for de Pauw at Le Mans changed their fortunes in the second half of the year, as the team missed out on points thrice during the final four races and took home tenth in the overall championship.